Bernie Saunders

 Bernie Saunders (born June 21, 1956) is a Canadian former professional ice hockey right winger who played 10 games in the National Hockey League for the Quebec Nordiques during the 1979–80 and 1980–81 seasons.

-Bernie was fifth black hockey player to play in the NHL.
+Saunders was the fifth Black hockey player to play in the NHL.
 The others before him were Willie O'Ree, Mike Marson, Bill Riley, and Tony McKegney.

 Early life

-Saunders was born in Montreal, Quebec and moved to the Toronto area when he was a toddler.
+Saunders was born in Montreal, Quebec, and moved to the Toronto area when he was a toddler.
 He returned to Québec as a teenager and spent most of high school at H.S.
 Billings High School in Châteauguay, Quebec.
 The Saunders family moved back to the Toronto area his senior year of high school, and Bernie graduated from Ajax High School, in Ajax, Ontario.
 It was during this year playing junior hockey in Ontario that Saunders first experienced racism on the ice.

 Early and college career

 While in Châteaguay, Saunders and his brother John played Jr B hockey for the Châteauguay Wings under the tutelage of Jacques Demers, who would go on to coach in the WHA and NHL.
 When the family moved to the Toronto area, Bernie played for the Pickering Panthers in the Metro Jr B league for two years under coach Sherry Bassin.
 The Panthers were a strong franchise and several of the team went on to play for the Saint Louis Billikens in the old CCHA.
 The Saunders brothers played college hockey at Western Michigan University in the 1970s along with future New York Rangers GM Neil Smith.

 John finished his career at Ryerson Polytechnical Institute in Toronto where he was an Ontario University Athletic Association All-Star for the Rams.
-Bernie finished his WMU career with 76 goals, 78 assists and 154 points in four seasons, leading WMU in goals three times and twice being recognized as the team's MVP.
+Bernie finished his WMU career with 76 goals, 78 assists, and 154 points in four seasons, leading WMU in goals three times and twice being recognized as the team's MVP.
 He captained the WMU hockey team his senior year and was inducted into the Western Michigan University Athletic Hall of Fame in 1994.
 There is also a banner honoring him at Lawson Arena, the home rink of WMU hockey.